Delphi in Swiss Companies: Implementation, Maintenance, and Modernization

 Financially

-Unplanned costs resulting from troubleshooting under time pressure and the need for external specialists
+Unplanned costs resulting from troubleshooting under time pressure and the need to hire external specialists

-Rising change management costs, as each modification requires additional risk assessment
+Rising change management costs because every adjustment requires additional risk assessment

-Quality costs when errors are detected late or data needs to be corrected
+Quality costs when errors are discovered late or data needs to be corrected

 Strategic